cgi-estonia-space/asar-focus/doc/add/add_esa.md

 Current state of the focusser will be able to focus ERS-1/2 and Envisat's synthetic aperture radar (SAR) instrument's data for the imaging mode (IM) datasets only.
 It lacks some functionality in order to match the baseline PF-ASAR processor functionality:
-* PATC/PATN support for ERS time synchronization is missing
 * Sections of metadata is not appropriately formed (enough for products to be further processed in ESA SNAP)
 * Focussing quality is not matched (visually good, but histograms of focussed I/Q raster are not so well-formed)